kamanashisroy/roopkotha/libs/gui/README.md

 GUI Core
 =========

-The core module responsible to build an interface for other modules to render gui application.
+The core module is responsible to build an interface for other modules to render gui application.

 Graphics
 ==========